THE ECC COMMUNTIES OF

 We soon discovered that Pastor Chris Gilmore and the UCC community also have a passion for ecumenism,

-and began worshipping together for various feasts and ritual celebrations, e.g., Ash Wednesday, Good Friday, a blessing of animals, Thanksgiving and Christmas.
+and we began worshipping together for various feasts and ritual celebrations, e.g., Ash Wednesday, Good Friday, a blessing of animals, Thanksgiving and Christmas.

 SIXTH AVENUE UNITED CHURCH OF CHRIST